dmarks2/liferay-plugin-intellij/documentation/vtl_ftl_files.md

 The `gulpfile.js` is being parsed to test for the `liferay-theme-tasks` configurations.
 If you configured a different source folder using the option `pathSrc` option that folder is detected as Source Folder in your project.
-By default the folder `src` is used.
+By default, the folder `src` is used.

 By this code completions should work inside those modules, too.